Vikas-rana1407/Redis_Data_Manager/requirement_document.md

 # Requirement Document: Redis Data Manager

 ## Purpose
 A Python application to manage, process, and search YouTube video and book data in Redis.
 Supports transcript extraction, LLM tagging, embeddings, and search via a Gradio-based web UI.
+All actions and errors are logged to `app.log` for traceability.

 ## Modules
 - **Video Processing**: Add YouTube videos by URL, extract transcript, tag with LLM, store in Redis.
 (See `app/videos/processor.py`)